devosb/debian-font/doc/workflow.md

 ## Local

+The file `gbp.conf` might not be need anymore, since the compression it specified is now the default.
 - `git add debian/gbp.conf`
 - `git commit -m "create gbp.conf"`
 - or
 - `git commit -m "update gbp.conf"`

+This is still needed (although maybe not the part about saving the `debian` directory).
 - `git branch upstream`
 - `gbp import-orig ../../upstream/Font-version.tar.xz`
 - if needed, restore saved debian/ directory